isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-05-29-post-Top Sporting Stars Honoured At The Singapore Sports Awards 2012.md

 **Winners Unveiled**

-5. Guests at the SSA 2012 waited with bated breath for winners of the main awards to be announced by Chairman of the SSA 2012 Organising Committee, Mr Low Teo Ping who is also the Vice-President of the SNOC. <br>The winners are:
+5. Guests at the SSA 2012 waited with bated breath for winners of the main awards to be announced by Chairman of the SSA 2012 Organising Committee, Mr Low Teo Ping who is also the Vice-President of the SNOC.

+The winners are:
 * Sportsboy/Sportsgirl Team of the Year (Event): National Optimist Sailing Team at the World Team Racing Championship
 * Team of the Year (Event): National Wushu Women's Duilian Team
 * Coach of the Year: William Woo Nam Fatt